dcchambers/dcchambers.github.io/_pages/uses.md

 ### Programming

-I'm a programmy polyglot, but I tend to favor Ruby, Go, and good 'ol Bash.
+I'm a programming language polyglot, but I tend to favor Ruby, Go, and good 'ol Bash.

 ## Everything Else